 What is Building Movement

-Building movement occurs every day, across cities, towns and suburban developments; every structure will experience expansion and contraction, as Australia’s harsh seasons batter the integrity of your home, workplace and weekend amenities.
-Swollen walls/ architraves, cracked tiles and paint, and sagging floors can all be related to building movement, either directly or symptomatically.
+Building movement occurs daily across cities, towns and suburban developments; every structure will experience expansion and contraction as Australia’s harsh seasons batter the integrity of your home, workplace and weekend amenities.
+Swollen walls/ architraves, cracked tiles, paint, and sagging floors can all be related to building movement, either directly or symptomatically.

-Your home or rental property may be new, old or middle aged, it doesn’t matter.
+Your home or rental property may be new, old or middle-aged; it doesn’t matter.
 Although your investment is holding up its end of the bargain in other areas, a leaking balcony can be a sign of inferior craftsmanship.
-Not all movement is bad, but balcony and bathroom leaks can be dangerous.
+Not all movement is bad, but the balcony and bathroom leaks can be dangerous.

 What Building Movement Does to Your Balcony

-There are many different types of building structures including timber, metal & concrete, all are prone to building movement.
-Fast Fact: Almost all balconies are tiled, wherever tiling is involved grouting follows.
+There are many different types of building structures, including timber, metal & concrete, and all are prone to building movement.
+Fast Fact: Almost all balconies are tiled; wherever tiling is involved, grouting follows.

-Because your home is constantly moving ever so slightly, causing cracks to form in the tile grout (and eventually the tiles themselves), vulnerabilities need to already exist to be exploited.
-Once fissures form, the Australian elements creep in and create a wet, humid paradise in which mould can thrive; one weakness leads to another.
+Because your home is constantly moving ever so slightly, causing cracks to form in the tile grout (and eventually the tiles themselves), vulnerabilities need to exist already to be exploited.
+Once fissures form, the Australian elements creep in and create a wet, humid paradise where mould can thrive; one weakness leads to another.
 It’s a vicious cycle.